MLHale/GenCyber-web-content/day1/virtualization-primer.md

 > ![vminstall](../img/virtualization/13-installubuntu.png)

 The next prompt warns you about `Erase disk and install Ubuntu`.
-We are OK with this since this action will be carried out on the new virtual hard drive that we created for just this purpose.
+It is OK to continue as this action will be carried out on the new virtual hard drive.
 It does not impact your host OS hard drive.
+Click `Install Now`.

 > ![vminstall](../img/virtualization/14-installubuntu.png)